tinaaaaa42/cmake_tutorial/README.md

 In this step, we make our answer files more complicated, calling wolframalpha api to get the answer.

 ## vcpkg
-Here we use [vcpkg](https://vcpkg.io/en/getting-started.html) to install the library we need.
+If you are Windows user, you can use [vcpkg](https://vcpkg.io/en/getting-started.html) to install the library we need.

-If you are using Windows, it's better to use **Powershell** to install vcpkg.
+It's better to use **Powershell** to install vcpkg.
 If you are using VSCode, you should do more things to make it work.
 ```bash
 git clone https://github.com/Microsoft/vcpkg.git